cambrozak/bpl001/doc/syllabus.md

 * Have Fun!
 * Write lots of programs to provide a robot with interesting autonomous behaviours
-* Understand the fundamentals of electricity and circuits
+* Demonstrate basic understanding of electricity and electronic circuits
 * Hands-on experience with robot hardware: embedded systems, LCDs, sensors, gyros, accelerometers, motors, servos, cameras
-* Connect concepts to robots in the real world
+* Relate concepts to robots in the real world

 ##Teaching and Learning Styles